PHP-Prefixer/php-prefixer-cli/README.md

 # Target Directory: The target directory where the results are stored
 TARGET_DIRECTORY="/output/prefixed_project"

-# Personal Access Token: The personal access token, generated on PHP-Prefixer/ Settings.
+# Personal Access Token: The personal access token, generated on PHP-Prefixer Settings
 PERSONAL_ACCESS_TOKEN="789|1234567890123456789012345678901234567890"

-# Project ID: The identification of the configured project on PHP-Prefixer/ Projects.
+# Project ID: The identification of the configured project on PHP-Prefixer Projects
 PROJECT_ID="123456"

 # GitHub Access Token:  An optional GitHub token to access composer.json dependencies that are managed in private repositories.